Forester93/job-genie/README.md

 This application helps users look for jobs that are listed on Github in a specific location.

+## Elevator Pitch

+Your Fetch is my command.
+Welcome to Career Genie.
+Often times job search engines return numerous results,
+many of which are not specific to the search queries.
+As developers, We decided to solve this problem for developers by developing a service
+ that only looks for programming jobs in a specified location and can be filtered by a programming language.
+Given there are many one-stop shops around often selling everything, we decided it would be better to sell you
+one thing, and work on improving it beyond perfection while doing so.
+We're an upcoming team from Sydney made of highly motivated
+very adaptable goal-oriented people who put the end user first.

 ## Link to the Deployed Application

 [The Career Genie](https://forester93.github.io/job-genie/)